obsinity/obsinity/documentation/client-dev-guide.md

 ## Modules Overview

+The annotation/AOP approach assumes Spring Boot is available; `obsinity-collection-spring` provides the aspect, filters, and auto-configuration.
+Core types can be used without Spring, but you must create flow events and dispatch them yourself.

 Core client-side pieces (add what you need):
 - `obsinity-collection-api` — public annotations (`@Flow`, `@Step`, `@PushAttribute`, `@PushContextValue`, …).
 - `obsinity-collection-core` — event model and processor (`OEvent`, `FlowEvent`, `FlowProcessor`).